nhvn/data-aug/README.md

 1. Launch through NVIDIA AI Workbench
 2. Navigate to the "Upload" page or click on 'Augment' in the navigation bar
 3. Upload images (folder or individual files)
-4. Click 'Augment' to generate variations
+4. Click 'Augment' to generate variations and download generated images
-5. Download generated images

 ---